 You've chosen something very important to you.
 So important that you want to do it without really thinking about it.

-Building positive habits also reduces the number of decisions you have to make each day. – giving you more “brain power” to focus on other things!
+Building positive habits also reduces the number of decisions you need to make each day – giving you more “brainpower” to focus on other things!